RokLenarcic/clj-rest-client/README.md

 Here the GET symbol key is followed by an endpoint definition, which defines a function for GET method for `http://example.com/person` subpath.

-Method can be specified equally as `GET` or `get` or `:get`.
+The method can be specified equally as `GET` or `get` or `:get`.

 The string keys in the nested definition map are there to denote subpaths.
 They shouldn't start or end with `/`.

-**In this particular example the root string key also defines protocol, server, port.**
+**In this particular example the root string key also defines the protocol, server, port.**

 **This is in no way required.
 You can define a REST with relative paths only.**

-It will be demonstated later how to approach using definitions without predefined host.
+It is demonstrated in our tutorials how to approach using definitions without a pre-defined host.

 #### Endpoint definition